ajpupping/timed-quiz/README.md

 ![a screenshot of the high scores displayed and name entry form](/images/scores-screenshot.png)

-After the quiz ends, the player may enter their name and view their high scores.
+After the quiz ends, the player should be able to enter their name and view their high scores.

 ## Credits